randomaccess2023/KPC_IM_128_64/README.md

 This is the repository that has the code and figures for the paper titled _**"Information-maximization based clustering of histopathology images using deep learning"**_.

 > `128`, which is a folder contains models (in folder `models14`) for 14-cluster set using __128x128__ patches, script for training this particular model (`part1_kpc_cae_128_14.ipynb`), clustering output using this model (`part2_clustering.ipynb`) and umap plotting (`part3_umap.ipynb`) using latent features obtained from this model.
 Similarly, Folder `64` includes models (in folder `models14`) for 14-cluster set using __64x64__ patches, script for training this particular model (`part1_kpc_cae_64_14.ipynb`), clustering output using this model (`part2_clustering.ipynb`) and umap plotting (`part3_umap.ipynb`) using latent features attained from this model.
 >> We have only shown these two models because they have been designated as the optimal cluster sets by internal validation metrics.
 By changing in one place, the scripts can be run for cluster sets using 8, 9, 10, 11, 12, 13, 15, 16, 17 and 18 as well.
-We have mentioned where to change in the training scipts (`part1_kpc_cae_128_14.ipynb` and `part1_kpc_cae_64_14.ipynb`).
+We mentioned where to change in the training scipts (`part1_kpc_cae_128_14.ipynb` and `part1_kpc_cae_64_14.ipynb`).
 Check that out.

 - 'Figures' (another folder) has every figure used in the manuscript (including `Additional information` segment).
 Besides, some high resolution WSIs can also be found here.